Doing Things in a Whole New Way

 Changes in the IT Operating Model

-In the past few years we’ve become a much more organized IT department, focused on the implementation and support of our Electronic Health Records (EHR).
-This is partly due to the emphasis around the need for EHRs to improve patient safety and reduce costs, along with the related meaningful use of dollars that were attainable if implemented correctly.
+In the past few years we have become a much more organized IT department, focused on the implementation and support of our Electronic Health Records (EHR).
+This is partly due to the emphasis around the need for EHRs to improve patient safety and reduce costs, along with the related Meaningful Use dollars that were attainable if implemented correctly.
 Now we need to go from “supporting” to “creating”, and that requires readjustment of a mindset and staff allocations.
 This transition has been occurring for the last year or so and will continue for the next few years at a minimum.
 Innovation is the key to moving forward and making progress with today’s problems.
-Difficult problems aren’t going to be solved by doing things the same way we’ve done them years ago.
+Difficult problems aren’t going to be solved by doing things the same way we have done them years ago.
 We need to look at doing things in a whole new way and be open to drastically changing those around us and ourselves.

 Advice for the Budding CIOs

-I think it’s critically important to stay in touch with what’s happening in your industry, what’s new in technology, and what’s happening with the colleagues you work with.
+I think it is critically important to stay in touch with what is happening in your industry, what is new in technology, and what is happening with the colleagues you work with.
 Losing contact with any one of those can put you at a disadvantage.
 The more you know and can demonstrate to your colleagues, the more they will respect you and the decisions you will make.
 The more you get involved in Leadership, the less you can do on your own.
 So making sure your colleagues are engaged, feel they can be open with you, and are willing to think differently, the better you all will perform.